NumeralHQ/research-data-staging/README.md

 # Research Data Aggregation Service

 ## 1. Purpose
-Combine several state-specific Google Sheets into **one canonical CSV** and push it to an S3 bucket (`research-aggregation`).
+Combine several **state-level and city-level** Google Sheets into **one canonical CSV** and push it to an S3 bucket (`research-aggregation`).
 The service runs inside an AWS Lambda, retrieves every sheet in a designated Google Drive folder, converts rows on the *Research* tab into the target tax schema, merges the output, and uploads the final file.

 ---